satijakritik/FitX/README.md

 1. Profile photo stays the same for all users
 2. Sometimes all stats appear to be 0 just after login.
 Need to change page from bottom navigation bar and return to Home to see values
+3. Initial user points allocation is hardcoded.
+Registering a new user currently does not allocate any points